 - Bacon.
 Now if you really want to take this dish up a notch, try adding crumbled bacon to the top or baked ham in the middle layer like I did in this recipe for scalloped potatoes and ham.
 I actually used a maple bacon the last time I made these and they were SO delicious.
 I love the extra crunch and flavor it adds.
 All you need to do is cook 4 slices of bacon in a pan over medium heat, or cook the bacon in the oven.
-Then crumble it once cooked and cooled.
-When the scalloped sweet potatoes are cooked through and out of the oven, just sprinkle the bacon on top.
-So so yummy!
+Then crumble it once cooked and cooled and sprinkle on top right before serving.

 Scalloped Sweet Potatoes